 #7 - Bill Barber is the Flyers’ all-time leading goal scorer (420) and a Hockey Hall of Famer.
 Still, the team allowed three other guys to wear #7 in the years after his retirement.
 Eventually, of course, the Flyers sent it to the rafters.

-#6 - Andre “Moose” Dupont had a claim for this number, and maybe Travis Sanheim can turn into a high-level player.
-But we’ll be generous and let Chris Therien have it.
-He’s played the most games by a defenseman in Flyers history, after all.
+#6 - Andre “Moose” Dupont had a claim for this number, and it should belong to Travis Sanheim at some point.
+But we’ll be generous and let Chris Therien have it for the time being.
+He played the most games by a defenseman in Flyers history, after all.
 And he really shut down Jagr when he faced him.
 Let’s not discuss the many shortcomings, though.

 #4 - As we all know, the Flyers have retired this number for the late Barry Ashbee, the first man so honored in franchise history.